Where to stay in London: best areas and neighborhoods

 When staying here, you'll need to get around using the metro: key stations are Tower Hill (Circle and District lines) for the Tower Bridge area and St. Paul's (Central line) for the Cathedral.

-Average prices in the neighborhood range from about €145.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £160,00 - compare the best accommodation on booking.

 Recommended accommodation